 Panart 1st gen retuned by our team at Harmonic Art

-The combined and specialized thermal process, which includes Nitriding, produces a hardened layer on the steel of the Harmonic, and it also protects against rust.
+Our combined and specialized thermal process produces a hardened layer on the steel of the Harmonic, and it also protects against rust.
 It is essential in creating a high-quality sound sculpture.
-The Harmonic will be a musical piece of art to be enjoyed for numerous years.
+The Harmonic is a musical piece of art to be enjoyed for numerous years.
 The result is an instrument with a perfectly soft yet durable, and long-lasting sound.

 It is of importance to keep the surface qualities of the Harmonic in the best external conditions possible.
 Only clean oil should be used to prevent unwanted development of rust, and similarly, remove any dust or dirt that may be present.
 For desired results, use an untreated microfiber cloth to keep the Harmonic clean and oiled.